Frequently Asked Questions

 You will receive your acceptance letter via email and will then have seven (7) days to confirm your participation.
 To confirm, simply reply to the email and pay the down payment to secure your place at PRISMA.
 If we don’t receive your confirmation within 7 days the next person in line will be accepted.

 All students accepted at PRISMA can choose to take part in the Concerto Competition.
-The first round is online, via video submission, in April/May.
-Between 10-12 participants will continue to the semi-final round.
+The first round is online, via video submission, in April.
+Between 10-12 participants will be accepted to take part in the semi-final round.

 The semi-finals, with piano accompaniment, take place in the 700-seat concert hall on front of audience and the international jury of guest artists.
 Two participants will be selected to continue to the finals.

-The two finalists will be soloists with the PRISMA Festival Orchestra during the Gala Closing Concert.
+The two finalists will be soloists with the PRISMA Festival Orchestra during the Gala Closing Concert, Friday night week 2.
 The winner will be announced after intermission at the end of the concert.
+Finalists will perform their concerto movement again during the Saturday matinee concert.

 In order to enter, you must specify on your PRISMA application that you are interested in participating in the competition.
 Select a movement of a concerto or a solo piece that requires orchestra accompaniment.
 Your selection cannot exceed 15 minutes in length.